infinityofspace/certbot_dns_duckdns/Readme.md

 ### Usage

+*Note: You cannot create certificates for multiple DuckDNS domains with one certbot call.
+This is because DuckDNS only allows one TXT record.
+If certificates for several domains should be created at the same time, then the same number of distinct DNS TXT records must be created.
+To solve the problem, you simply have to make a separate certbot call for each domain.*

 #### Local installation usage

 To check if the plugin is installed correctly and detected properly by certbot, you can use the following command: